 The well-being of individuals and families is a national and global concern, and the family as a focus for study in higher education has increased in significance.
-Since many disciplines contribute to the understanding of families, family studies is an integrative field that synthesizes knowledge from liberal arts disciplines, particularly psychology, social work, sociology, economics, and political science.
+Family studies is an integrative field that synthesizes knowledge from many liberal arts disciplines, particularly economics, political science, psychology, social work, and sociology.

-Family studies offers a concentration in family studies.
+Social Work and Family Studies offers a concentration in family studies.

 REQUIREMENTS FOR THE CONCENTRATION

-Recommended preparation: introductory courses in social science, biology and statistics
+Recommended preparation: introductory courses in social sciences, biology, and statistics

 Required department courses (all three are required):

 - Family Studies 232: Introduction to Family Studies

 These required courses provide a core of knowledge in the discipline that is essential to thinking systematically about family as a social institution and its interactions within the larger social context.

 Possible electives (choose two; at least one must be outside the Department of Social Work and Family Studies):